-We seem to be unable to consider Life as a presence in and of itself, independent from life forms and outside the context of alive versus dead.
+Are we unable to consider Life as a presence in and of itself, independent from life forms and outside the context of alive versus dead?

 When you die everything that was enclosed by your skin is still there, except Life.
 Life has left you.
 But what is that thing called Life?
 What is it made of?

 Why have we not been able to capture or isolate it?

 What Life Is; Dancing on the Edge of Eternity, is not an intellectual or philosophical argument, nor does it promote a religious platform.
 It touches the subject of Life unlike any other text, exploring the most essential question we can ask.
 The answer it offers is life-changing and may surprise you.

 Life created evolution.

 Does an elephant have more Life than a bumble bee?